greatericontop/weaponmaster/README.md

 a lot of things are broken

+## license

+GPL 3

-yes, there is a license check but you should be able to crack it (look in the main class)
+(Yes, there is a dumb license check just for fun, but you should be able to crack it.
+Look in the main class.)